 3 – Harbin

-Just like Jilin, Harbin is situated in Northern China, but closer to the Russian border, it even has a nice orthodox church.
+Just like Jilin, Harbin is situated in Northern China, but closer to the Russian border.
+It even has a nice orthodox church and many elements of Russian architecture.
 It is more known for its winter festival with gigantic ice sculptures.

 2 – Huangshan